tristanchambers/hitchcock/README.md

 Hitchcock is a web application for managing and providing access to locally hosted electronic reserves materials.
+Test fork for security scanning.

 # Setup
 Requires Python 3.5 or later.